ztellman/narrator/README.md

 10
 ```

-A windowed variant of any operator may be defined via `(moving interval operator)`.
+A moving-windowed variant of any operator may be defined via `(moving interval operator)`.
 This requires that a `:timestamp` be specified, so that the window may be moved.

 ```clj
 > (map :value